Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Results

 \subsection{Combined covariance fits to DR1 mocks}

-The DESI 2024 full-shape analysis utilises the covariance matrices produced in this work, in combination with \texttt{EZmock}-based covariance matrices, in order to determine the full statistical plus systematic error.
+The DESI 2024 Full-Shape analysis utilises the covariance matrices produced in this work, in combination with \texttt{EZmock}-based covariance matrices, in order to determine the full statistical plus systematic error.
 Mock-based covariance matrices have an intrinsic uncertainty in their estimate and also result in biased estimates of the inverse \cite{Hartlap2007, Dodelson2013, Percival2014, Sellentin2016}.
-To account for this, a correction factor, $f$ (see equation 56 in \cite{Percival2022}; this is a generalisation of the Hartlap correction \cite{Hartlap2007} to also propagate the uncertainty in the estimate of the covariance matrix to the derived parameter posteriors), is typically applied.
-We apply this correction only to the \texttt{EZmock} statistical covariance, $\tens{C}_{\rm stat}$, given that the expression
+To account for this, a correction factor,